Skip to content

 Posted on by Karen Cioffi

 It’s true that anyone can write, but writing to get published is another story.
-To accomplish this, there four steps you need to include in your writing.
+To accomplish this, there are four steps you need to include in your writing.
 (The fifth tip is a bonus.)

 THE FIVE TIPS